gsam95/Data-Stories/dying-democracy.md

 ## Platform

 I intend to primarily use Tableau and Shorthand.
 For data sonification I might be working and mixing audios, but that is something I need to research further.

+With this story, the goal is to influence voters to consider the implications of their votes.
+I have heard people say that they don’t condone the violence, but when the election time comes, the party’s campaign, funded by its crony capitalism agenda, overpowers.
+And people forget the violence.
+I hope to etch the sad reality into conscience - that the progress is a façade; the reality is systematic violence and loss of democratic values.